konstantinstadler/brandt_lpa_neuronal_modulation/README.md

 du<sub>3</sub> = +σ * u<sub>2</sub> - β * u<sub>3</sub>

 We implemented this model in the scientific programming language [Julia](https://arxiv.org/abs/1209.5145).
-The full source code and script to generate the figures is available at FILL IN.
+The full source code script to run the model and generate the data/figures is available at the [authors github repository](https://github.com/konstantinstadler/brandt_lpa_neuronal_modulation) .

 ## Results